Documenting Manipulation: How to Keep Records That Hold Up

 For text and email:

 Screenshot everything significant.
 Include the header showing the sender's number or address and the timestamp.
-Save screenshots to a folder that isn't easily deleted, ideally backed up to cloud storage.
+Save to a folder that isn't easily deleted, ideally backed up to cloud storage.

 For in-person exchanges: